Verified July 2026 · Cited to primary sources

 How we grade evidence

-Every grade is assigned by a fixed A–F rubric — human-trial strength, not hype or affiliate status.
+Every grade comes from a fixed A to F rubric: human-trial strength, not hype or affiliate status.
 Last verified July 6, 2026.

 What is TB-500?

-Regulates actin and promotes cell migration, angiogenesis and wound healing — marketed for soft-tissue and tendon recovery.
+Regulates actin and promotes cell migration, angiogenesis and wound healing.
+Marketed for soft-tissue and tendon recovery.

 How strong is the evidence for TB-500?

 Grade D: animal/preclinical only for the TB-500 fragment, no human RCT (rule 5 fired).
-Note: full-length Thymosin β-4 reached human Phase 2 via RegeneRx — but that is a different molecule from the TB-500 fragment sold to consumers.
+Note: full-length Thymosin β-4 reached human Phase 2 via RegeneRx, but that is a different molecule from the TB-500 fragment sold to consumers.

-Primary sources (3)
+Primary sources (4)

 Is TB-500 legal?
 (Status July 2026)

-Regulatory limbo — July 2026 PCAC vote pending.
+July 2026 PCAC vote

 What is TB-500 used for?

 TB-500 is marketed for the goals below.
-See how it ranks against other peptides in each — by evidence, not hype.
+See how it ranks against other peptides in each, by evidence, not hype.

-What does TB-500 cost — and how do you access it legally?
+What does TB-500 cost, and how do you access it legally?

 Typical cost

-UNKNOWN (usually bundled with BPC-157 courses, ~$350–$900)
+UNKNOWN (usually bundled with BPC-157 courses, ~$350 to $900)

 No verified standalone clinic price.
 Commonly bundled with BPC-157 recovery courses; we mark the standalone number UNKNOWN rather than guess.